pyepics/pyepics/doc/wx.rst

 .. image:: wx_motor.png

-Which shows from right to left: the motor desription, an information message (blank most of the time), the readback value, the drive value, arrows to tweak the motor, and a drop-down combobox for tweak values, a "Stop" button and a "More" button.
+Which shows from right to left: the motor description, an information message (blank most of the time), the readback value, the drive value, arrows to tweak the motor, and a drop-down combobox for tweak values, a "Stop" button and a "More" button.
 The panel has the following features: